edwmurph/dev-tools/README.md

 ## Getting Started

-Add the following to your .zshrc (tweaks path to repo + node version manager command depending on your setup):
+Add something like the following to your .zshrc:

 ```
 function dt() {
-  (cd ~/code/personal/dev-tools && fnm use && node index.mjs "$@")
+  (cd ~/code/personal/dev-tools && node index.mjs "$@")
 }
 ```